wdawson/okta.github.io/_source/_posts/2019-02-25-basics-of-javascript-generators.md

 * [Build Your First PWA with Angular](/blog/2019/01/30/first-angular-pwa)
 * [Modern Token Authentication in Node](/blog/2019/02/14/modern-token-authentication-in-node-with-express)

-If you enjoyed this post, follow us on [Twitter](https://twitter.com/oktadev), and [YouTube](https://www.youtube.com/channel/UC5AMiWqFVFxF1q9Ya1FuZ_Q) so you’re always up on what’s new and noteworthy!
+If you enjoyed this post, follow us on [Twitter](https://twitter.com/oktadev), and [YouTube](https://www.youtube.com/channel/UC5AMiWqFVFxF1q9Ya1FuZ_Q) so you're always up on what's new and noteworthy!